Celia0322/E-commerce-platform/2_Basic_structure_and_main_functionalities.md

 - **Users**: Stores user account details and login credentials.
 - **Products**: Contains information about products, such as names, descriptions, prices, images, and categories.
 - **Orders**: Stores details of the user’s orders, including the products ordered, user information, and payment status.
-- **Cart**: Stores items that a user adds to their cart before placing an order.

 ## 5. Basic Structure and Architecture